-In 2023, impairment losses recorded from loans and receivables were EUR 3,306 thousand.
-During the financial period the total amount of credit losses were EUR 1,111 (-113) thousand.
-Expected credit losses (ECL) on loans and receivables and off-balance sheet commitments increased EUR 2,195 thousand to EUR 7,094 (4,899) thousand during the financial year.
+In 2024, impairment losses recorded from loans and receivables were EUR 3,018 thousand.
+During the financial period the total amount of credit losses were EUR 2,103 (1,111) thousand.
+Expected credit losses (ECL) on loans and receivables and off-balance sheet commitments increased EUR 914 thousand to EUR 8,008 (7,094) thousand during the financial year.

-Bank's receivables overdue for more than 90 days accounted for 6.5 (3.9) per cent of the loan portfolio.
-At the end of 2023, the Bank's receivables overdue for 30-90 days accounted for 1.7 (0.8) per cent of the loan portfolio.
-The total amount of doubtful receivables in proportion to the total credit portfolio reported during the financial year increased due to receivables risk scoring method which delays final write off bookings.
+Bank's receivables overdue for more than 90 days accounted for 7.0 (6.5) per cent of the loan portfolio.
+At the end of 2024, the Bank's receivables overdue for 30-90 days accounted for 1.6 (1.7) per cent of the loan portfolio.
+Doubtful receivables in active collection are written off if any payments cannot be expected to the receivable on probable grounds.